TasinToha/TasinToha/README.md

 ###

-<p align="left">👨🏻‍🎓 Undergraduate student in Computer Science and Engineering <br>✨ Crafting Bugs & Solutions Since 2020 <br>📚 Currently diving into Machine Learning <br> 💡 Passionate about building innovative tools and exploring research opportunities. </p>
+<p align="left">👨🏻‍🎓 Undergraduate student in Computer Science and Engineering <br>✨ Crafting Bugs & Solutions Since 2020 <br>📚 Currently feeding my code to Machine Learning models <br>💡 I write code that sometimes works... on the second try. <br>🎯 Future goals: Master the art of debugging, and find out where all the semicolons went. </p>

 ###